ProbablePrime/proto-redis/README.md

 * [x] Errors
 * [x] Bulk strings
 * [x] single dimensional arrays
-* [ ] Multi dimensional arrays
+* [x] Multi dimensional arrays
+* [x] null arrays
-* [ ] buffer concating? server sends a large array in line segments concat and parse
+* [x] buffer concating? server sends a large array in line segments concat and parse

-Notes:

-Semi concered about state management on the buffer.
-When we get a buffer we need to workout if it makes sense as a logical set of instructions.
-If it doesn't we need to wait for more data.
-Not sure this can happen but need to read the spec more.
+* [x] encoder
+* [ ] encoding null arrays and null values to be -1

+Further Improvement:
+* Hook it up to a STDIN,STDOUT script to form a basic redis CLI to talk to a real server for some integration testing
+* Test super long numbers parseInt is apparently slow for those
+* adjust parser errors to better reflect what's wrong
+* Test more parser errors
+* Look into pipelining.
+This should probably be handled by a client node module but we need to ensure the module doesn't preclude a user from using pipelining